lianajayde/Tech_Blogging/README.md

 ## Tech_Blogging

 ## Details<br>
 Tech Blogging is a blog website where developers can write about tech!
-When you first are on the webpage you will need to sign up; Once youb are signed up, then you will need to log in with your username and password.
+When you first are on the webpage you will need to sign up; Once you are signed up, then you will need to log in with your username and password.
 Once signed in, you will see a navigation center with different options such as dashboard, adding a new post and signing off.

 ## Technologies Used..<br>